 Cropin's digital farming solution helps multinational Seed Companies strategize to drive a digital growth strategy within the organization.

-How can digital agriculture help the seed value chain?
+Leveraging digital agriculture to help the seed value chain

 Seed companies can utilize digitalization in each and every layer of operation from seed research and development to seed selling.
 All of the activities from labs to farmers can be managed on a single screen using Agri-SaaS products of Cropin.
 Below is an understanding of how each division in a seed company can benefit from using digital solutions:

 Digital Farming Solution for Seed Research and Development

 Seed Research and Development is a game of field trials and careful observation and selection.
 Digitization of the trial data from the field stations will help the heads of R&D to get a complete performance overview of any seed variety.

 This process involves the selection of the best seeds from the R&D phase and plotting them in larger areas for creating similar seeds.

 Cropin Grow (SmartFarm) can be used by field agents to record the data on the field in an MIS for management to monitor activities from the head office.
 SmartRisk can be used in Crop growth detection, Crop health detection, and Crop stress detection.
 SmartPulse is designed specifically to be used by the management to monitor the location of your field agents.

 Digital Farming Solution for Seed Processing and Tracking